B-Rich/rst2ipynb/README.rst

 notebooks is great BUT: authoring IPython notebooks is rather cumbersome and tricky.
 This is perhaps due to my personal preferences of using the Vim editor and the corresponding plugin for firefox: Vimperator.
-I actually prefer creating presentations and blog-posts using my familiar tools in a familiar markup language.
+I actually prefer creating presentations and blog-posts (soon to come) using my familiar tools in a familiar markup language.
 Writing text into HTML text windows is just such a pain and switching around between cells is so cumbersome.
 Also I still have issues with copy and pasting stuff from the notebooks.
-Anyway, it's just my personal preference and you are by no means obliged to agree with me.
-But if you do, please feel free to use the code.
+Anyway, it's just my personal preference and you are by no means obliged to agree with me; but if you do, please feel free to use the code.

 Features
 --------